Copycat Chipotle Carnitas Recipe

 Remove pork from the cooker and shred or chop into bit-size pieces.
 Chill.
 Remove the bay leaves and pour juices into a large bowl, cover and chill for 2 hours or overnight.

 Skim most of the solidified fat from the juices and pulse briefly in a blender or food processor - some small chunks should remain.
 Toss the pork with about 1 cup of the juices and reheat.
 Warm and serve the remaining sauce separately.

 Carnitas may be made into burritos or tacos, or used in many other ways.

 To serve as burritos, add accompaniments of sliced avocado, chopped cilantro, finely sliced lettuce or cabbage, lime wedges and sour cream.

-Chipotle chiles in Adobo are available in small cans in the ethnic section of most grocery stores or in Latino markets.
+Chipotle chiles in Adobo are available in small cans in the foreign food section of most grocery stores or in Latinx markets.
 When using, include some of the thick sauce and chop the chiles into 3 or 4 pieces.
 Store unused chiles and sauce in a ziptop bag in the freezer for later use.
 If unavailable, you may use crushed pepper flakes or ground chipotle to flavor the carnitas.

 The Founding of Chipotle Mexican Grill